Greenland: Left-wing Inuit Ataqatigiit party wins election | DW | 07.04.2021

 The electoral victory is setback for mining companies eager to push ahead with the extraction of rare earth metals under the Arctic island.

-With almost all ballots counted, the main opposition party won 36.6% of the votes, ousting the social-democratic Siumut party who received 29%.
+With almost all ballots counted, the main opposition party won 36.6% of the votes, ousting the social-democratic Siumut party which received 29%.

 IA's victory casts doubt over the future of the controversial Kvanefjeld mining complex, which lies towards the southern tip of the Arctic island.
 Although the party is not completely against mining, they campaigned against a project to dig up rare earth metals from what is one of the world's largest deposits.